the-hypermedia-project/charter/hypermedia-elements.md

 An action has the following:

-1. **Relation Type** - Relation type or name of the transition
-2. **URI** - URI of the action
-3. **Method** - this MUST be unsafe HTTP method for the transition, which include POST, PATCH, PUT, and DELETE
+1. **Method** - this MUST be unsafe HTTP method for the transition, which include POST, PATCH, PUT, and DELETE
+2. **Request Types** - Media types in which the server can accept

 It also provides a way for defining attributes, which some media types call body parameters or fields.
 These attributes include: